Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 is the local differentiation operator~\cite{hesthaven2008nodal}.
 The computation of $\mathcal{M}^k$ and $\mathcal{D}^k$ is crucial.
 We define an affine mapping from a reference element $(-1,1)$ to $D_k$,

-The local operators can be readily computed as,
+The local operators can be readily computed as

-where $\mathcal{J}_k=(x_{k+1}-x_{k})/2$ and $l_i$ is the Lagrange interpolant at the reference element.
-Note that the terms $\int_{-1}^{1} l_i l_j dr$ and $\frac{dl_j}{dr} \big|_{r_i}$ can be precomputed and stored.
-Legendre-Gauss-Lobatto points has to be chosen as the interpolation points to minimize the computation error.
+where $\mathcal{J}_k=(x_{k+1}-x_{k})/2$ and $\ell_i$, $\ell_j$ are the Lagrange interpolants at the reference element.
+Note that the operators $\mathcal{M}^k$ and $\mathcal{D}^k$ can be precomputed and stored.
+Legendre-Gauss-Lobatto points have to be chosen as the interpolation points to minimize computation error.
 For more details, we refer to Chapter 3 of reference~\cite{hesthaven2008nodal}.
 For the temporal integration, a second order A-B scheme is applied for reasons as discussed in Section~\ref{Finite_Volume}.

 The scheme previously presented can treat a hyperbolic problem.
 But in this setting Crank-Nicolson method is hard to apply, because the values at the interfaces are duplicated.
 We consider the problem formulation of Eq.~(\ref{vectorform1}), where the flux contains convective part $F_c$ and diffusive part $F_v$.
-For the convective part, Godunov flux is applicable.
-For the diffusive flux, a straight idea is to use the central flux, $(F_v(U_L)+F_v(U_R))/2$.
+For the convective part, Rusanov flux as mentioned in Section~\ref{Finite_Volume} is applicable.
+For the diffusive flux, a straight idea is to use the central flux, $(F_v(U_-)+F_v(U_+))/2$.
 But as pointed out by Shu el al.~\cite{shu2001different}, this choice is inconsistent.

 To solve this problem, we rewrite the original equations as

 In semi-discrete form, the equations for one element are